 - Even in Brightspot’s headless model, our View System still sits in between the raw Database Model and the ViewModel that's returned by the GraphQL CMS API.
 This allows for the data to be transformed and sanitized on the back end before transferring back to the client.
 Even if a malicious user queries for data not used by the app, we can ensure that the ViewModel only contains data that is safe for public consumption.

 Decoupled vs. headless CMS architecture: Which one to choose?

 Which of these CMS architecture types you’ll want to choose will depend on your specific use case.

 Even though traditional content management systems have many restrictions that may limit users unnecessarily, there may be a particular one that has better UI, integrations, support, documentation and features than another CMS that is decoupled or headless.
 A specific, prioritized functionality may make the restrictions worthwhile in your particular case.

 More often than not, a decoupled CMS will be a good bet for content-heavy websites, such as a news site, while a headless CMS will work well for single page applications (SPAs), such as e-commerce or social media sites.

 Making the determination about which solution is best-suited to your business can feel overwhelming.
 In our work with clients and in webinars, we field plenty of questions about the various types of CMS architecture.
-We answered eight of the questions most commonly asked in this article.
+We answered eight of the questions most commonly asked about headless CMS in this article.